Facility Management: The Basics and Tasks of the manager

 Management of health and safety requirements

-One of the roles of facility management is to meet health and safety requirements within the company’s industry.
+One of the roles is to meet health and safety requirements within the company’s industry.
 These requirements must be met, for the health and safety of employees.

 Increase in lifespan